jw2249a/2017-bayes-audit/2017-code/README.md

 The audit snapshot file is an *output* of the audit program, not an input to the program.
 It lists the files that the audit program will use for the computation of this stage.
-The SHA-256 hashes are there for definiteness, allowing at a later time that you still have the correct input files, if you want to check the audit program.
+The SHA-256 hashes are there for definiteness, allowing at a later time for you to check that you still have the correct input files, if you want to check the audit program by re-running it.
 (If the audit stage is re-run, it will use the same files, even if files with later version labels have been added to the directory structure.)